The first time you make money online is a glorious moment.

 It’s a small amount, right?

-But even if it’s a small amount it still matters because imagine when I’m able to make ten affiliate sales or fifty…or even a hundred.
+But even if it’s a small amount it still matters because imagine when you’re able to make ten affiliate sales or fifty…or even a hundred.

-There’s so much potential in earning and that makes me excited.
+There’s so much potential in earning and that made me excited.

 What is affiliate marketing?